padrino/padrino-docs/guides/01_introduction/02_why-learn-padrino.html.md

 ```

 These should return with version numbers and no errors if everything is
 installed correctly.
-Once you have Ruby and Rubygems installed locally, you
+Once you have Ruby and RubyGems installed locally, you
 should become familiar with the Ruby syntax.
 We recommend a few resources below
 to get yourself familiar with Ruby: